Canyon Coolers Review

 Mobility and Durability –

 Premium hardware and quality handles are also present here.
 The smallest size, the Outfitter 22, comes with Nylon handles instead of typical rope handles and there is no wheeled option in any size but other than that you should enjoy similar mobility and durability across all Canyon coolers.
-Obviously, a larger cooler will weigh more and require more effort to move (particularly if full!) but overall you can expect an average to below average cooler weights compared to similar coolers on the market.
+A larger cooler will weigh more and require more effort to move (particularly if full!) but overall you can expect an average to below-average cooler weight compared to similar coolers on the market.
 The somewhat thinner insulation walls should theoretically make these less tough than the Adventure series but for all intents and purposes, you won’t be able to tell the difference.

 Visual Appeal –

 As mentioned above, the styling cues here are somewhat subdued and there aren’t a lot of aesthetic features to get excited about.
-The same color choices (Sandstone and White Marble) are here and there is no customization tab that allows for custom graphics.
+The same color choices (Sandstone and White Marble) are here and no customization tab allows for custom graphics.
 Not a huge deal but still worth mentioning.

 By sacrificing a little ice life and wall thickness, Canyon was able to drop the asking prices down a noticeable amount.
 The Canyon Outfitter Series coolers still fall into the premium price range but are noticeably more affordable when comparing $/quart than several other premium cooler brands on the market.
 Also, it is worth mentioning that you still get to enjoy the LIFETIME limited warranty which is a huge bonus.